California Civil Code §1941.1: Landlord Habitability Requirements

 -

-Repair-and-deduct remedies, where tenants fix problems themselves and subtract costs from rent.
+Repair-and-deduct claims, where tenants fix issues and subtract the cost from rent.

 -